nmagee/ds2002-course/labs/lab5-sql.md

 This project will create a simple database to track inventory and progress on processing datasets.
 Imagine there are 100 data files that must go through a multi-stage process and this DB is designed to keep a clear inventory of each file and where each one stands in the process.

 First, create a database in a `create` statement.
-Name it the same as your UVA computind ID:
+Name it the same as your UVA computing ID:
 ```
 create database mst3k;
 ```